Fiat Tagliero Building

-The Fiat Tagliero Building is a Futurist-style service station in Asmara, Eritrea.
+The Fiat Tagliero Building is a Futurist-style filling station in Asmara, Eritrea.
 It was completed in 1938 and designed by the Italian engineer Giuseppe Pettazzi.

 Historical background

-The Fiat Tagliero is noted as one of the foremost Art Deco buildings of Italian Asmara.

-Conceived as a simple petrol station owned by dr. Tagliero (the Fiat concessionary in Asmara), the building was designed by eng.
+Conceived as a simple fuel station owned by Dr. Tagliero (the Fiat concessionary in Asmara), the building was designed by Engr.
 Pettazzi as a futuristic structure that resembled an aeroplane incorporating a central tower with office space, cashiers desk and shop — and supporting a pair of huge 15m cantilevered, reinforced concrete wings.

 During construction, local authorities required each wing to be supported by pillars, and original plans, found in 2001, depicted the supports.
 Pettazzi maintained the supports were unnecessary and reportedly settled the argument by threatening to kill the contractor if the supports were not removed.
 In the end the supports were removed and the wings held.

 During WW2 the Fiat Tagliero was partially hit by British bombing, but survived without huge damage: the wings proved to be very well built and did not collapse.

-The building, used until recently as a Shell service station, remains structurally sound and has not been damaged during numerous conflicts affecting the Horn of Africa during the second half of the twentieth century.
+The building, used until recently as a Shell fuel station, remains structurally sound and has not been damaged during numerous conflicts affecting the Horn of Africa during the second half of the twentieth century.
 Restored in 2003, the service station is "Category I" listed in Eritrea, meaning no part of the building may be altered: it is one of the most important Art Deco buildings that gave to the city of Asmara the UNESCO approval to be a World Heritage Site in July 2017.